-Jeremy holds a doctorate in psychology from the University of Texas at Austin, where he held a National Science Foundation Graduate Research Fellowship.
-He is a member of the Mars Hill Audio and Front Porch Republic boards.
+Jeremy holds a doctorate in psychology from the University of Texas at Austin.
+He was a founding editor and board member of Front Porch Republic and serves as president of the American Ideas Institute.
 He and his wife, Kara, live in central Phoenix, Arizona.

 A friend of mine posted on Facebook recently the following quote from St. John Chrysostom (347-407).
 It seems to me to capture well the Christian view of poverty before Christian charity was challenged, and in some ways displaced, by a more socially moralistic philanthropy a century or two ago: When you see on earth the […]

 General economic prosperity is a more important driver of nonprofits’ financial health than is the charitable deduction.
 That is the conclusion Kimberly Dennis, the president and CEO of the Searle Freedom Trust, reaches in today’s Wall Street Journal.
 The article’s accompanying graphic, which I’ve pasted below, shows a surprisingly direct and consistent relationship between the […]

 Last month, William Schambra — director of the Hudson Institute’s Bradley Center for Philanthropy and Civic Renewal – delivered a powerful, provocative lecture at Front Porch Republic‘s annual conference at Hope College.
 Schambra showed how modern philanthropy’s rise was structured around abstract, universalist ideals that prioritized dealing with “root causes” of social ills over providing […]